Blog > News & Trivia

 Gullit is one of the true greats of Dutch football, captaining his national side to glory in the 1988 European Championships and scoring 17 goals in 66 games from midfield for his country.
 His 1987 move from PSV to AC Milan commanded a world record fee, and his Ballon d'Or win in the same year shows exactly why.
 Known for his outstanding technical ability, attacking vision, physical attributes, and ability to play across the pitch, Gullit is undeniably one of the best attacking midfielders of all time.

-De Bruyne's injury troubles mean he may not have too many years left at the very top of the game; however, during his gloriously successful time at Manchester City (whom he joined from Wolfsburg in 2015), he has redefined what it means to be an attacking midfielder.
+De Bruyne's injury troubles mean he may not have too many years left at the very top of the game; however, during his Manchester City years (2015–2024) he redefined what it means to be an attacking midfielder, before leaving for Al-Ittihad in the Saudi Pro League.
 He's been the most important creator in Pep Guardiola's star-studded team, racking up an insane assist tally — in under 700 games for club and country, he's managed a remarkable 285 assists — and stunning football fans across the world with his inch-perfect passes and crosses.
 The Belgian will go down in history as one of football's greatest ever midfielders.

-Manchester United recently mourned the loss of arguably their greatest ever player, Sir Bobby Charlton.
+Sir Bobby Charlton, who passed away in October 2023, is widely regarded as Manchester United’s greatest-ever player.
 The naming of a stand at their iconic Old Trafford stadium after the old England legend is a testament to his impact on the city, where he won three First Division titles, an FA Cup, and a European Cup.
 Charlton also guided England to their legendary 1966 World Cup victory on home soil, and won the Ballon d'Or in the same year, becoming only one of four English Ballon d'Or winners in history.

 A marvellously gifted attacking midfielder who was impossible to pin down, constantly floating between central and wide areas and rotating with teammates to create the system we now know as Total Football, Johan Cruyff was a player like no other.
 The Dutchman had outstanding technical ability and ball control skills, as well as a knack for finding a clever pass or providing a killer finish.
 A three-time Ballon d'Or winner who went on to manage at the highest level with Barcelona and Ajax, Cruyff's impact on the modern game has been colossal.